Press Release Details

-- Kiniksa is evaluating the development of mavrilimumab in rare cardiovascular diseases where the granulocyte macrophage colony stimulating factor (GM-CSF) mechanism has been implicated and that have synergies with the company’s existing commercial infrastructure.
+- Kiniksa is pursuing collaborative study agreements to evaluate the potential of mavrilimumab in rare cardiovascular diseases where the granulocyte macrophage colony stimulating factor (GM-CSF) mechanism has been implicated.

-- Non-cash, share-based compensation expense for the second quarter of 2022 was $6.7 million, compared to $5.7 million for the second quarter of 2021.
+- Total operating expenses for the second quarter of 2023 included $6.5 million in non-cash, share-based compensation expense, compared to $6.7 million for the second quarter of 2022.

-- Kiniksa expects that its cash and cash equivalents will fund its current operating plan into at least 2025 following the close of the vixarelimab global license agreement with Genentech.
+- Kiniksa now expects that its cash and cash equivalents will fund its current operating plan into at least 2027.

 Conference Call Information

 - Kiniksa will host a conference call and webcast at 8:30 a.m.
-Eastern Time on Wednesday, August 3, 2022, to discuss second quarter 2022 financial results and to provide a corporate update.
+Eastern Time on Tuesday, July 25, 2023, to discuss second quarter 2023 financial results and recent portfolio execution.

-- Individuals interested in participating in the call should dial (800) 715-9871 (U.S. and Canada) or (646) 307-1963 (international) using conference ID number 1606846.
+- Individuals interested in participating in the call via telephone may register here.
+Upon registration, all telephone participants will receive a confirmation email detailing how to join the conference call, including the dial-in number along with a unique passcode and registrant ID that can be used to access the call.
 To access the webcast, please visit the Investors and Media section of Kiniksa’s website.
-A replay of the webcast will also be available on Kiniksa’s website within approximately 48 hours after the event.
+A replay of the event will also be available on Kiniksa’s website within approximately 48 hours after the event.

 Kiniksa is a biopharmaceutical company focused on discovering, acquiring, developing, and commercializing therapeutic medicines for patients suffering from debilitating diseases with significant unmet medical need.
-Kiniksa’s portfolio assets, ARCALYST, KPL-404, and mavrilimumab, are based on strong biologic rationale or validated mechanisms, target underserved conditions, and offer the potential for differentiation.
-These assets are designed to modulate immunological pathways across a spectrum of diseases.
+Kiniksa’s immune-modulating assets, ARCALYST, KPL-404, and mavrilimumab, are based on strong biologic rationale or validated mechanisms, target a spectrum of underserved cardiovascular and autoimmune conditions, and offer the potential for differentiation.
 For more information, please visit www.kiniksa.com.

 IMPORTANT SAFETY INFORMATION ABOUT ARCALYST